Nowadays there are plenty of new challenges associated with responsible website management for small business.

 Before moving forward use Google’s mobile friendly test tool to test your site is mobile friendly.
-If your site does NOT pass the test, we advise only completing the absolute must updates and contact us immediately.
+If your site does NOT pass the test, I advise only completing the absolute must updates and contact us immediately.
 There’s no need going further until your site is responsive!

 Absolute “Must Updates” for All WordPress Websites